 Microsoft embarked on a major recruitment overhaul nearly 5 years ago, as competition from companies like Google made the battle for top talent even more challenging.
 The foundation of this recruitment marketing initiative was made up of key business and marketing goals such as creating a consistent global message, managing their own employer brand and improving user experience.
 The new and improved Microsoft Careers site is a pleasure to navigate, and the company’s online presence also includes channels like Twitter, Facebook, LinkedIn and YouTube in order to engage, impress and inspire potential job candidates.
 In 2010, Microsoft increased new hires by 300%, and the company is expecting continuous improvement as the social recruitment techniques and tools get more sophisticated.

-With over 68,700 ‘likes,’ Microsoft’s Careers page on Facebook is a place where interested candidates can find information about job opportunities and receive updates about what’s new at the company.
+With over half a million ‘likes,’ Microsoft’s Careers page on Facebook is a place where interested candidates can find information about job opportunities and receive updates about what’s new at the company.
 The Careers page provides jobseekers with a Frequently Asked Questions tab, where there is more detailed information about the Microsoft hiring process.

 Microsoft also has a separate Facebook page for Women at Microsoft, which is nearly as popular as the main Microsoft Careers page.
 The purpose of this page is to provide ‘unique insight into how women at Microsoft are helping to change the way we live, work and play.’